 8. Make your own Christmas decorations

-Find some old pinecones, bust out the glitter, pens and other craft stuff lying around the house and make your own decorations.
+Find some old pinecones, bust out the glitter, pens and other craft stuff lying around the house and make your own decorations for the house or the tree.
 It’s fun, cheap, and the kids will love doing it.
-Look on Pinterest for lots of creative ideas.
+Here are some ideas to get you started.

 9. Volunteer your time as a gift